 '''

-profile common option() = {profile, atom()}
+profile_common_option() = {profile, atom()}

 '''

 Used together with ip-address and port to uniquely identify a ssh daemon.
 This can be useful in a virtualized environment, where there can be more that one server that has the same ip-address and port.
-If this property is not explicitly set, it is assumed that the ip-address and port uniquely identifies the SSH daemon.
+If this property is not explicitly set, it is assumed that the the ip-address and port uniquely identifies the SSH daemon.

 '''

-max idle time common option() = {idle time, timeout()}
+max_idle_time_common_option() = {idle_time, timeout()}

 '''